grantcarthew/start-prototype/docs/cli/start-prompt.md

 All global flags from `start` command are supported:

 **--agent** _name_, **-a** _name_
 : Which agent to use.
 Supports exact match or prefix matching with ambiguity handling.
-See `start --help` or [DR-038](../design/design-records/dr-038-flag-value-resolution.md) for details.

 **--role** _name_, **-r** _name_
 : Which role (system prompt) to use.
 Supports exact match or prefix matching with ambiguity handling.
-See `start --help` or [DR-038](../design/design-records/dr-038-flag-value-resolution.md) for details.

 **--model** _name_, **-m** _name_
 : Model to use (from agent configuration).
 Supports exact match, prefix matching, and passthrough.
-See `start --help` or [DR-038](../design/design-records/dr-038-flag-value-resolution.md) for details.

 **--directory** _path_, **-d** _path_
 : Working directory for context detection